-Ford EV salary sacrifice from The Electric Car Scheme
+Salary Sacrifice an Electric Ford From The Electric Car Scheme

 Several Ford hybrid vehicles are currently on the market, including the Puma, Kuga, and Ford Focus.
-Ford also offers three electric vehicles: the All-new Tourneo Custom, the Mustang Mach-E, and the all-electric Explorer.
+Ford also offers three electric vehicles: the All-new Tourneo Custom, the Mustang Mach-E, the all-electric Explorer and now the Capri.
 But Ford is not stopping there.
 They plan to launch seven brand-new EVs by 2024, including two new SUVs, an all-electric Puma, and four electrified transit vans.

 We will be looking at the two Ford electric cars available for salary sacrifice through The Electric Car Scheme.
 Electric car salary sacrifice works similarly to the cycle-to-work scheme, where your employer must offer it as an employee benefit for you to access it.
 Employees can then lease an electric car and save 30-60% by paying from their pre-tax salary, which reduces their national insurance contributions and income tax.
 It’s a great way to drive an electric car for less while also contributing to environmental sustainability.